Elmosoftware/propel-api/propel-web/README.md

 ## Dependencies details

-Be aware: Font-awesome was installed as dev dependency because the files has been copied directly under the assets folder.
+Be aware: Font-awesome was installed as dev dependency because the files have been copied directly under the assets folder.